jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Create Data - Form _ List/Create a new customer form.md

 # Overview

-In this section, you learn how to create a form with a two-column layout and three fields, and how to configure an action button on the form that will create the record in the [Dynamic data provider](<./../../../Building Apps with Jigx/Data/Data Providers/Dynamic Data.md>).&#x20;
+In this section, you learn how to create a form with a two-column layout and three fields, and how to configure an action button on the form that will create the record in the [Dynamic data provider](<./../../../Building Apps with Jigx/Data/Data Providers/Dynamic Data.md>).

 ## Steps

 ### Create the form jig to capture data

-1. Open the Hello-Jigx solution in Jigx Builder in VS Code,** right-click** on the jigs node in Explorer, and select **New file**.
+1. Open the Hello-Jigx solution in Jigx Builder in VS Code, **right-click** on the jigs node in Explorer, and select **New file**.
 2. Name the file **new-customer.** The file opens and shows the Jigx's auto-complete popup listing the five jig types.
-Click on **Default** to open the skeleton YAML created by the Jigx Builder.&#x20;
+Click on **Default** to open the skeleton YAML created by the Jigx Builder.
-3. Give the jig a `title` called *Customers *and provide a description like *New customer form.*&#x20;
+3. Give the jig a `title` called *Customers* and provide a description like *New customer form*.
 4. Add `icon: person` under the description line.
 This icon displays on the widget on the Home Hub .
 5. You can delete this jig's header, onFocus, and datasource lines.
 6. The controls displayed on the jig are defined under the `children` node on a default jig.
 All the input controls are placed on a `form component`.
 A control is uniquely identified by its `instanceId`.
 They are added as children of a `field-row component` to display two controls next to each other.
 A `text-field component` is used to capture text information on a form, and the `email field component` is used to capture email addresses.
-Under the `children:` node, add these fields as shown below to capture the customer's first and last name and email address:&#x20;
+Under the `children:` node, add these fields as shown below to capture the customer's first and last name and email address:

 :::CodeblockTabs
 YAML